Have you ever had the feeling that your thoughts and surroundings take control over you?

 6. Write Affirmations.

 The daily practice of writing affirmations, especially in the morning, imprints into our subconscious what we want to manifest into our life.
-For example, I write affirmations as I drink my coffee most mornings.
+For example, I write affirmations as I drink my tea most mornings.
 Usually I write a few positive “I” statements for the day, and one of the mainstays is “I am grounded.”
 By writing this positive thought daily into my journal, I find during the remainder of the day I am more grounded than when I don’t write my affirmations.

 The benefits of feeling grounded are enormous.
 I find that I tend to feel calmer and more centered, act in a proactive rather than a reactive fashion throughout my day, and generally have an overall sense of well-being.
 Life inevitably throws curve balls our way that will throw us off-balance, but if we can be self-aware enough to remember to stop, notice, take a few deep breaths, and feel our feet on the ground – in just 30 seconds it is possible to feel more grounded and at peace about what is.